-- have a whole school approach to identification, assessment and provision for children with special educational needs - view our special needs provision as an ongoing, developing process - provide quality first teaching and appropriate in-class support which enables all children to have access to the whole curriculum, including the National Curriculum - develop an effective partnership between school, parents and outside agencies - encourage children and parents/carers to participate in decision-making about provision that will enable the individual to reach their full potential - ensure that the assessment and record-keeping system provides adequate means of recording attainment and achievement and gives sufficient information for carefully planned progression at every stage - involve the Governing Body and all staff, both teaching and non-teaching, in the regular review, development and evaluation of policy and guidelines - ensure all those involved with children with SEND work as a team with the school's main aim in mind - monitor those procedures which have been put into place to ensure children with SEND make significant progress as they move through the school - identifying children's support needs early is vital if they are to thrive, and enables parents and professionals to put the right approach in place quickly.
+- have a whole school approach to identification, assessment and provision for children with special educational needs - view our special needs provision as an ongoing, developing process - provide quality first teaching and appropriate in-class support which enables all children to have access to the whole curriculum, including the National Curriculum - develop an effective partnership between school, parents and outside agencies - use Gateshead's Threshold document to threshold all children with additional needs and use the guidance in there as support for children. - encourage children and parents/carers to participate in decision-making about provision that will enable the individual to reach their full potential - ensure that the assessment and record-keeping system provides adequate means of recording attainment and achievement and gives sufficient information for carefully planned progression at every stage - involve the Governing Body and all staff, both teaching and non-teaching, in the regular review, development and evaluation of policy and guidelines - ensure all those involved with children with SEND work as a team with the school's main aim in mind - monitor those procedures which have been put into place to ensure children with SEND make significant progress as they move through the school - identifying children's support needs early is vital if they are to thrive, and enables parents and professionals to put the right approach in place quickly.